easttimor/aws-incident-response/README.md

 Investigation of API activity using Athena and notification of actions using EventBridge

+## Use
+For a *slighly* more pleasant viewing experience, use the GitHub pages link: https://easttimor.github.io/aws-incident-response/

+For those on GitHub Pages already, the repo additionally contains Terraform resources for deploying Event Rules to catch high risk API events.

 ## Introduction
 This project explores useful CloudTrail events that support incident response and detection of misconfigurations.
 Documenting the queries and filters used to identify these CloudTrail events helps to: